PXZUpLUK/Reforestation/README.md

-## Have you ever heard of a music group called Cellophane?
-They mostly wrap.
+## What do you call a cow with no legs?
+Ground beef.